Booking.com: best prices

 - the 19th century Magnani Theatre

-- the 12th century Palazza Communale (this building was substantially rebuilt in the 14th and 16th centuries and had a new facade added in the 19th century so its medieval provenance is rather hidden, but it is still an attractive red-brick building with five large arches along the ground level and decorative features above)
+- the 12th century Palazza Communale (Town Hall).
+This building was substantially rebuilt in the 14th and 16th centuries and had a new facade added in the 19th century so its medieval provenance is rather hidden, but it is still an attractive red-brick building with five large arches along the ground level and decorative features above.